Precision Software & Services for the Energy Industry

 Interpretation QC

-2D and 3D backstripping available from Badleys
+2D and 3D Backstripping Available from Badleys

-FlexDecomp 2D is available for purchase.
+FLEX-DECOMP in 2D is available for purchase.
 A 3D version, working with maps and grids, also exists but is used exclusively for Badleys' consultancy projects rather than being available externally.
 Please contact us for details of these services.